padrinobook/padrinobook/02-03-user-login-and-registration.md

 above our application which will fade away after a certain amount of time.
 To do this we can use Padrino's flash mechanism is build on
 [Rails flash message implementation](http://guides.rubyonrails.org/action_controller_overview.html#the-flash).
-In
-order to use it, we need to add the `padrino-flash` gem:

-{: lang="ruby" }
-    # Gemfile
-    ...
-    # Padrino Stable Gem
-    gem 'padrino', '0.11.1'
-    gem 'padrino-flash', '~> 0.1.1'

-Register the Gem in our app:

-{: lang="ruby" }
-    # app/app.rb

-    class JobVacancy < Padrino::Application
-      ...
-      register Padrino::Flash
-      ...
-    end

 And here is the implementation of the code: